Best Small-Business Funding Options

 |Peer-to-peer lending||5.99%||Apply Here|

 With a merchant cash advance, or MCA, a lender gives you an advance amount (up-front capital) in exchange for a percentage of your future credit card sales (called a retrieval rate).
+That makes MCAs best for businesses that have plenty of credit card transactions.
 MCAs don’t accrue interest, and they’re easy to qualify for.
 That being said, your lender automatically gets their percentage each month, which can hurt you if business is slow and you have other bills to pay.

-Invoice factoring provides another interest-free option.
+Invoice factoring provides another interest-free option for for businesses that get paid via invoicing.
 If you have unpaid invoices, you can sell them to a lender to get an up-front amount (usually 70%–85% of the loan).
 You get the remaining amount after the customer pays.
 This method can improve cash flow, and you don’t have to wait for customers to pay.
 However, if a customer fails to pay an invoice, you might find yourself dealing with collections.

 If that sounds too risky, consider equipment financing, one of the easiest ways of getting a loan with bad credit.
+Most businesses that purchase expensive equipment can qualify, as the equipment you buy or lease with the loan doubles as collateral.
 The equipment you buy or lease with the loan doubles as collateral, making these loans easy to qualify for.
 If you go this route, keep the equipment in good working condition, and don’t use the loan on equipment that will soon become obsolete—otherwise, you might find yourself making payments on useless equipment.

 Getting a loan for your startup